 If a PointCloud was passed, a PointCloud is returned.
 Only the connectivity information is propagated to the pointcloud (a subclass of PointCloud may be returned).

-mapping\dict (ordereddict {str -> int ndarray}, optional) Only returned if return\mapping==True.
-Used for building LabelledPointUndirectedGraph.
+•mapping\dict (ordereddict {str -> int ndarray}, optional) - Only returned if return\mapping==True.
+Used for building LandmarkGroup.

-:raises: LabellingError: If the given labelled point graph/pointcloud contains less than the expected number of points.
+Raises: :map:'LabellingError' - If the given landmark group/pointcloud contains less than the expected number of points.